george-pov/YTSkedy/docs/api/persistence.md

     response projections.
 They are not stored fields and are not copied into platform-publication snapshots.
 - `TitleTemplateId` and `DescriptionTemplateId` store the required provider-neutral publishing-content template ids.
-Old rows missing either id are unsupported by the current contract; local test data should be recreated after the shape change.
+Rows missing either id are not supported by the current contract.

 Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.